primarilysoftware/primarilysoftware.github.io/_posts/2019-08-22-json-merge-patch-dot-net.md

 }
 ```

 We want to enforce some level of type safety when pulling from the JSON document.
-The help with that we are taking
+To help with that we are taking
 a `propertyExpression` to tell us which property to search for.
 Similar to the various `TryParse` methods in the
 BCL, we take an `out` parameter of `TProperty`, and return a `bool`.
 If we find the specified property in the
 JSON document, we will set the `out` parameter, and return true.
 Otherwise, we will return false.